Will Xi Jinping trigger a war on China's prices? - ExBulletin

 And XI would prefer to keep people employed.
 China is always a place where 600 million people live with $ 5 per dayAnd many others live less.

 It is a volatile place.
-And maybe Mr. Trump has more than prices and readjust the commercial imbalance in mind.
-Perhaps this is built in substantial decoupling of the Chinese market, thus creating commercial blocks of the free world and the “no” world.
+And maybe Trump has more than prices and readjust the commercial imbalance in mind.
+Perhaps this is constructed in a substantial decoupling of the Chinese market, thus creating commercial blocks of the free world and of the “non-lower world”.

 Kinetic conflict?

 The United States has never put pressure on China like this during the 53 years since Richard Nixon's visit.
-There was a lot of discussions but never a lot of real pressure except during Trump V.1.
-But it was only for a few years and never went for the jugular.
+There was a lot of discussions but never a lot of real pressure except during Trump 1.0, which was only for a few years and never went for the jugular.

 XI could now count on the Americans who get lost and have appeased and attacked with the promise of talks and unleashed.